 The Norwich University campus tour experience is coming to you, right here via your keyboard or touch screen, so you can get the answers you need to feel right at home.

-Col Mark C. Anarumo, USAF, (ret) has been named as Norwich University’s 24th president.
+Dr. Mark Anarumo, Col. USAF (Ret) has been named as Norwich University’s 24th president.
 Col Anarumo became the University’s president on June 1, 2020.

 Welcome to the Norwich University Center for Global Resilience and Security News Blog where you'll find all the news and events happenings in and outside the classroom.
 This is a welcomed venue for all our communities to participate and learn.
 CGRS is building resilient communities by focusing on the four interrelated themes of water, infrastructure, energy, and climate.